tripleS-Dev/esp-lowcode-matter/README.md

 * Simple Arduino-like programming model for ease of use
 * Full Matter certification while maintaining simplicity

+NOTE: ESP LowCode is currently in beta, and we are actively working to enhance its capabilities for production readiness.

 ## Get Started

 With LowCode you can easily edit, build, flash and debug your device in the browser itself using GitHub [Codespaces](#open-codespace).
 It is basically VS Code in the browser.